For improved web security, you should not set up WordPress sites with the user name “admin”.

 Click on your WordPress database.

-Note: If you have multiple databases set up on your domain, make sure that you choose the correct one …
+Note: If you have multiple databases set up on your domain, make sure that you select the right one …

 phpMyAdmin databases

-Log out of your server when you’re done and reopen the browser to your WordPress site.
+Log out of your server when you’re done and go back to your WordPress site.
 You may find that your session is expired.
-Log in again with your new administration login details …
+If so, log in again with your new Admin user name and password …

-You will see that the user name is now updated.
-However, your admin details will probably still display the previous “nickname” …
+You should see that the username has been updated.
+However, it will probably still display the old “nickname” …

-To edit the “nickname”, go to your Users screen and click on the Edit link below your username …
+To choose a new “nickname”, open your Users screen and click on the Edit link below your user name …

-You can also access the Profile section by clicking on the Edit My Profile link in the “Howdy, User” panel …
+You can also get to the Profile section by clicking on the Edit My Profile link in the “Howdy, User” screen …

 Choose a new name to display publicly from the drop down menu …